Insider Tips on Applying to the Adobe Creative Residency Program

-Adobe is currently accepting applications for the Adobe Creative Residency—a program that offers talented individuals a year to work on a personal creative project while sharing their process with the community and inspiring others.
+On November 2, 2019, Adobe will begin accepting applications for the Adobe Creative Residency—a program that offers talented individuals a year to work on a personal creative project while sharing their process with the community and inspiring others.
 Adobe provides residents with full compensation for the year, as well as tools, resources, and mentorship.
 (Learn more about the Adobe Creative Residency.)
+Applications will be accepted through January 22, 2020, at 11:59 p.m.
+Pacific Time (PT)/ +8h GMT.

-Now entering its fourth year, the Creative Residency program is likely to get more applicants than ever before—so we talked to a few experts who’ll be reviewing the applications and asked them for tips on crafting one that will get noticed.
-We spoke to Adobe’s Julia Tian, manager of the Creative Residency program; Khoi Vinh, principal designer for Adobe; Antionette Carroll, the founder, president, and CEO of Creative Reaction Lab and a mentor in the Creative Residency program; and Jessica Bellamy, a current Creative Resident.
+Now entering its sixth year, the Creative Residency program is likely to get more applicants than ever before—so we talked to a few experts who have reviewed past applications and asked them for tips on crafting one that will get noticed.
+We spoke to Adobe’s Julia Tian, senior manager of the Creative Residency program; Khoi Vinh, principal designer for Adobe; Antionette Carroll, the founder, president, and CEO of Creative Reaction Lab and a mentor in the Creative Residency program; and a few Creative Residency alumni.

 1. Take your time and think your project through.